DorianGrayII/Fall-Weiss/_Fall Weiss (Revisited)/README.md

     - overall increase in ship build times
     - updated initial ship deployments, especially Germany / Italy
     - Albania is considered annexed by Italy
-        - Tirania now has a base supply of 8
+        - Tirana now has a base supply of 8
     - New ports added to eastern Great Britain to support historic ship construction launch sites
 - changes to the scripting events:
     - changes to the Norway invasion scripts to allow a more random losses inflicted on the Kriegsmarine